Caroline-728/PowerBiSocialMediaAddiction/README.md

 - Interpretation: Light to moderate use may not harm mental health, especially for females, but usage above 6 hours appears linked with a noticeable decline

+Key Observations:

+- Perceived addiction and actual usage don’t always align.
+For instance, students in the Netherlands may use social media heavily without viewing it as problematic, while other countries report addiction at lower usage levels.

+- Gender differences are notable, with females showing greater sensitivity to heavy usage in terms of mental health impact.

+- Cultural and environmental factors seem to influence both mental health outcomes and perception of addiction, as seen in countries like Australia and the Netherlands.

+Recommendations:

+- Awareness Campaigns:
+- Educate students on the signs of digital overuse and how it can impact mental wellbeing—even if they don’t perceive themselves as addicted.

+- Tailor messaging by gender, highlighting the heightened emotional impact seen among female students.

+- Targeted Interventions:
+- In countries like the UK, consider partnering with schools or mental health organizations to support student wellbeing.

+- Encourage use of social media monitoring tools or “digital detox” weeks for high-use students.

+- Redefine Addiction Criteria:
+- Explore revising how “addiction” is defined in future studies to better capture psychological and behavioural dependencies, beyond self-rated scales.

+- Country-Specific Deep Dives:
+- Conduct further qualitative research in standout countries like Australia and the Netherlands to identify protective factors and successful habits that could be modeled elsewhere.

+- Encourage Healthy Use Patterns:
+- Promote balance by supporting students in maintaining moderate usage (e.g., 3–5 hours/day), where mental health outcomes are comparatively better—particularly for females.